Trump Attacks Democratic Congresswomen With White Nationalist Rhetoric

 The Squad’s characteristic response hit even harder:

-Indeed, after several days of contentious debate between Team Pelosi and the Squad, Trump gave them a brief reason to unify.
+Indeed, after days of contentious back and forth between Team Pelosi and the Squad, Trump gave them a common enemy.

-Note: This post has been updated to include additional commentary and President Trump’s second round of comments.